 We operate in an environment that involves a number of significant risks and uncertainties.
 We caution you to read the following risk factors, which have affected, and/or in the future could affect, our business, prospects, operating results, and financial condition.
 The risks described below include forward-looking statements, and actual events and our actual results may differ materially from these forward-looking statements.
 Additional risks and uncertainties not currently known to us or that we currently deem immaterial may also impair our business, prospects, operating results, and financial condition.
 Furthermore, additional risks and uncertainties are described under other captions in this report and should also be considered by our investors.
-For purposes of this section (as well as this report in general), references to our products encompass products marketed or otherwise commercialized by us and/or our collaborators or licensees; and references to our product candidates encompass product candidates in development by us and/or our collaborators or licensees (in the case of collaborated or licensed products or product candidates under the terms of the applicable collaboration or license agreements), unless otherwise stated or required by the context.
+For purposes of this section (as well as this report in general), references to our products encompass products marketed or otherwise commercialized by us and/or our collaborators or licensees; and references to our product candidates under the terms of the applicable collaboration or license agreements), unless otherwise stated or required by the context.
 In this section, we first provide a summary of the more significant risks and uncertainties we face and then provide a full set of risk factors and discuss them in greater detail.